Updated on 2025-08-20 GMT+08:00

 Scenarios

 Public DNS resolution provides you with more than 300 carrier and region lines.
 You can also configure custom resolution lines based on specific IP address ranges.
 Usually, a DNS server returns the same IP address to all visitors, irrespective of where they come from.
-Custom line resolution returns a specific IP address based on the IP address of a visitor.
+With custom lines, the DNS server returns a specific IP address based on the IP addresses of visitors.

 You can configure custom resolution lines to obtain different resolution results based on source IP addresses of visitors.